Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Introduction

-A further simplification of the shallow water system is the shallow water quasi-geostrophic equation (SWQG) \citep{Vallis_17,Zeitlin_18}.
-It assumes rotation dominates and thus the geostrophic balance is valid and the Rossby number is small.
+A further simplification of the shallow water system is the Shallow Water Quasi-Geostrophic equation (SWQG) \citep{Vallis_17,Zeitlin_18}.
+It assumes rotation dominates and thus the geostrophic balance approximation is valid and the Rossby number is small.
 SWQG is then an asymptotic approximation of the shallow water model in the limit of vanishing Rossby number.
-It is a prototypical example of a balanced model, where it can be written with only a single prognostic variable, potential vorticity (PV), from which all other physical variables can be diagnosed.
-This has the consequence that gravity waves are not permitted in its dynamics.
-However, SWQG (and its special case, the two-dimensional Euler equation) still has rich turbulence phenomena that closely resemble the balanced dynamics of rotationally dominated atmosphere and ocean.
-Therefore, they have been the main playground for the study of geophysical turbulence \citep[e.g.][]{GillEtAl_74,Salmon_80,MaltrudVallis_91,SmithEtAl_02,DritschelMcIntyre_08,EarlyEtAl_11}.
-The cumulated study of all aspects of SWQG has lead to progress in many practical geophysical applications including the parametrization of eddies \citep{HeldLarichev_96,SrinivasanYoung_14,GroomsEtAl_15,GalletFerrari_20,GalletFerrari_21}, the interpolation and interpretation of satellite altimetry measurement of sea surface height \citep{Stammer_97,CheltonEtAl_07,UbelmannEtAl_15}, analysis of ocean coherent vortices over topography features \citep{BrethertonHaidvogel_76,CarnevaleFrederiksen_87,SiegelmanYoung_23,LaCasceEtAl_24}, the statistics of atmospheric blocking \citep{MarshallMolteni_93,LucariniGritsun_20}, and the mechanics of jets and spots on gas giants \citep{TurkingtonEtAl_01,MajdaWang_06,SiegelmanEtAl_22,PizzoSalmon_24}.
+It is a prototypical example of a balanced model, in that it can be written with only a single prognostic variable, potential vorticity (PV), from which all other physical variables can be diagnosed.
+This has the consequence that {inertial-}gravity waves are not permitted in its dynamics.
+SWQG (and its special case, the two-dimensional Euler {equations}) {can capture the dynamics of shallow water in surprisingly wide parameter regime \citep{SugimotoEtAl_07}, and} it has rich turbulence phenomena that closely resemble the balanced dynamics of rotationally dominated atmospheres and oceans \citep[e.g.][]{GillEtAl_74,Salmon_80,MaltrudVallis_91,SmithEtAl_02,DritschelMcIntyre_08,EarlyEtAl_11}.
+The study of SWQG has led to progress in many practical geophysical applications, including the parametrization of eddies \citep{HeldLarichev_96,ThompsonYoung_07,SrinivasanYoung_14,GalletFerrari_20,GalletFerrari_21}, the interpolation and interpretation of satellite altimetry measurement of sea surface height \citep{Stammer_97,CheltonEtAl_07,UbelmannEtAl_15}, the analysis of ocean coherent vortices over topography features \citep{BrethertonHaidvogel_76,CarnevaleFrederiksen_87,SiegelmanYoung_23,LaCasceEtAl_24}, the statistics of atmospheric blocking \citep{MarshallMolteni_93,LucariniGritsun_20}, and the mechanics of jets and spots on gas giants \citep{TurkingtonEtAl_01,MajdaWang_06,SiegelmanEtAl_22,PizzoSalmon_24}, to name but a few.